-- Ask them who makes a louder sound/noise: Horton the Elephant or the little Whos?
+- Ask them who makes a louder sound: Horton the Elephant or the little Whos?

 - Explain to them that larger objects typically make louder noises.

-- Have the students draw a person, an animal, or an object of choice on a piece of paper.
+- Have the students draw a person, animal or object of choice on a piece of paper.

 - Have them take turns making sounds to match the illustrations.
 The one who can correctly guess the most answers wins!